sujnanpatil/Dynamic-Copilot/Labs/Pre-configurations.md

    ![](../media/dc58.png)

 ## Summary

-In this lab, you have completed the following tasks:
+In this lab, you have:

-- Created environment in Power Apps
+- Created a Power Apps environment with Dataverse and Sales Pro
 - Installed Copilot for Sales in Outlook
-- Installed Copilot for Sales in Teams
+- Installed and pinned Copilot for Sales in Teams
+- Enabled transcription and recording policies for AI-generated meeting summaries

 ### You have successfully completed the lab.
 Now click on Next from the lower right corner to move on to the next page.